netx-as/docs/docs/ddos/ddos-guard.md

 ##### Default value

-Filter timeout default value is set to 60 seconds.
+The default filter timeout is 60 seconds.

 ---

 #### baseline-coefficient

-Baseline coefficient number represents time range from which is the baseline computed.
+The baseline coefficient represents the time range from which the baseline is computed.

 ##### Syntax